Tearnote/Minote/README.md

 when possible
 - Flexibility to rapidly iterate on interesting rendering techniques
 - Compatibility with most of the modern gaming-grade hardware
-- Portable code, open-source libraries and toolchain
+- Modern and self-contained C++ codebase

 ## Non-goals
 - Texture mapping
 - Vertex animation
 - Being an engine
+- Cross-platform support

 ## Building
-Developed on Windows in a MSYS2 UCRT environment.
-Requires CMake and the Vulkan SDK installed; no other external dependencies.
-Standard CMake build process, the Ninja Multi-Config generator is recommended. `Debug` and `Release` profiles are self-explanatory; `RelWithDebInfo` is designed for CPU and GPU profiling.
+Open in Visual Studio 2022 as a CMake project and build with MSVC.
+Requires the Vulkan SDK to be installed; no other dependencies. `Debug` and `Release` configurations are self-explanatory, `RelWithDebInfo` is designed for profiling.

 ## Libraries used
 - [`volk`](https://github.com/zeux/volk) (MIT)